pbollhorn/bi-group-5-and-9/exam_project/README.md

 #### Movie budget and vote_average:
 - Is there a correlation between budget and vote_average?

+#### Predicting vote_average:
+- Predicting if a movie will be good, ok or bad
+- Can we make a classification machine learning model to predict movie rating?

 #### Lead actor age and gender:
 - What age and gender do other companies cast as lead actor in their movies?
  (We have an hypothesis that female actors are more succesful under the age of 40, while male actors are more succesful after the age of 40)